beave/sagan/doc/source/rule-keywords.rst

 The ``xbits`` rule keyword allows you to track and correlate events between multiple logs.
 This is done by detecting an event and using the ``set`` for Sagan to "remember" an event.
 Later,  if another event is detected,  xbit can be tested via ``isset`` or ``isnotset`` to determine if an event happened earlier.
 For example,  lets say you would like to detect when anti-virus is being shutdown but **not** if it is related to a system reboot or shutdown.

 When Sagan detects a shutdown/reboot,  Sagan can ``set`` an xbit.
 For this example, we will name the xbit being set 'system.reboot'.
-WHen Sagan sees the anti-virus being shutdwn, Sagan can test to see if the xbit 'system.reboot' is set (``isset``) or is not set (``isnotset``).
+When Sagan sees the anti-virus being shutdown, Sagan can test to see if the xbit 'system.reboot' is set (``isset``) or is not set (``isnotset``).
 In our case, if the xbit named 'system.reboot' ``isnotset``, we know that the anti-virus is being shutdown and is NOT related to a system reboot/shutdown.

-Using ``xbis`` can be useful in detecting successful attacks.
+Using ``xbits`` can be useful in detecting successful attacks.
 Another example would be the Sagan 'brute_force' xbit.
 Sagan monitors "brute force" attacks and ``sets`` an xbit associated to the source IP address (the 'brute_force' xbit).
 If Sagan later detects a successful login,  we can test via the xbit (``isset``) to determine if the IP address has been associated with brute force attacks in the past.

 Below is an example to set an xbit by the source IP address.